Cystitis, also known as

 leading to, in many cases, inappropriate usage of acidifying

-prescription diets which can potentially lead to calcium oxylate stones
+prescription diets which can potentially lead to calcium oxalate stones

 and exacerbate the bladder inflammation.